The Future of

 Thank you for visiting this website regarding the future of Reading Golf Club.
-Here you will find information outlining the club’s plans for the future, including for both its new site at Caversham Heath, and the plans to safeguard the future of the current golf club land at Emmer Green.
+Here you will find information outlining the club’s plans for the future, including for both its new site at The Caversham, and the plans to safeguard the future of the current golf club land at Emmer Green.

 Following a comprehensive programme of public and stakeholder engagement, a planning application has now been submitted to Reading Borough Council to take forward the plans for the club’s Emmer Green land.